April-yg-lee/April-yg-lee/README.md

 # Welcome to April's github!😎

 ## Who is April?
-- ⚡ Self-motivated junior web developer.
+- ⚡ Self-motivated and Resilient person
 - 📍  Based in Korea.

 ## Tech Stack 🔨